Ledoux/teleport/README.md

 - [Flask webrouter](https://github.com/snipsco/teleport-flask-webrouter)
 - [Webpack React](https://github.com/snipsco/teleport-webpack-react)
 - [Heroku](platforms/heroku/)

+:exclamation: Help I have some issues with uwsgi on MacOS when creating an app!
+No panic, just follow [this link](docs/uwsgi_issues.md).

 ### Run locally
 If you want to test the app locally you can type